Computer Matching Information

 - 2.5 minimum GPA on a 4.0 scale (individual programs will delineate more specifics)

-- Completed application, which includes a personal statement
+- Completed application, which includes a statement of purpose

 - Three references

 - Minimum English proficiency requirements for international students are as follows:

 - Test of English as a Foreign Language (TOEFL):

 At least 79 on the Internet-based TOEFL (iBT)

 At least 550 on the paper-based TOEFL